kuu/Kontainer/README.md

 $ babel src/ -d dist/
 ```

-See the [plugin code](https://github.com/kuu/babel-plugin-transform-kontainer-js) for the detail.
+See the [plugin code](https://github.com/kuu/babel-plugin-transform-kontainer-js) for the details.

 ## CLI